 Rudy Shaffer, Portland State University, OR

 I really liked this trip to Spain.
 The “White Town Route” tour to Ronda was really amazing.
 The buildings were gorgeous and sit atop this winding hill that we walked up to reach the town.
 The village [of Ronda] was so small.
-I was just so fascinated by it and wondered what it would be like to grow up in a town with one little market, one church.
+I was just so fascinated by it and wondered what it would be like to grow up in a

 I also did a hike at Grazalema Natural Park.
 We hiked for two hours to reach the top and the view was so amazing that we were able to see France, not clearly, but it was there in the distance.
 It was so beautiful to see Spain from this perspective.